HomeDing/homeding.github.io/boards/d1mini.md

   that share the same form factor and connector pin assignments.
 ---

-The D1 mini format foe boards and shield was created by the [wemos.cc](https://www.wemos.cc/) company and is a good base for starting with DIY devices.
+The D1 mini format for boards and shield was created by the [wemos.cc](https://www.wemos.cc/) company and is a good base for starting with DIY devices.

-There are many different mini boards available with differend ESP processors.

-They all share the position of 2 connectors with 8 pins that are compatible to a certain degree.
+There are many different mini boards available also with differend ESP processors.
+They all share the position of 2 connectors with 8 pins that are compatible to a certain degree and can be combined with the available shields.

+The ESP8266 versions have been out first offering

 * 11 digital input/output pins
 * 1 analog input(3.2V max input)
 * 3V3, 5V, GND and RST are always in the same position
 * RST momentary button

+Some boards offer i2c connectors.

 ## ESP8266 based boards